kyleboas/tacticsjournal.com/_posts/2023-4-25-Eder-Militao-looks-tired.md

 - "Real Madrid"
 - "Girona"
 - "Other"
-image: /uploads/2023/04/25/Militao_1.1-25Apr2023_18:48:00.jpeg
+image: /uploads/2023/04/25/Militão_1.1-25Apr2023_18:48:00.jpeg
 ---

-April 25, 2023 — I will highlight three of the four goals Valentin Castellano’s scored for Girona against Real Madrid today, focusing on Éder Militão’s role in each goal.
+April 25, 2023 — I will highlight three of the four goals Valentin Castellanos scored for Girona against Real Madrid today in their 4-1 loss, focusing on Éder Militão’s role in each goal.

 <figure>
     <img src="https://tacticsjournal.com/uploads/2023/04/25/Militao_1.1-25Apr2023_18:48:00.jpeg">